jeremmfr/terraform-provider-junos/docs/resources/security_nat_destination.md

 -> **Note:** One of `destination_address` or `destination_address_name` arguments is required.

 - **name** (Required, String)
-  Name of rule
+  Rule name.
 - **destination_address** (Optional, String)
-  CIDR for match destination address
+  CIDR destination address to match.
 - **destination_address_name** (Optional, String)
-  Destination address from address book for rule match.
+  Destination address from address book to match.
 - **application** (Optional, Set of String)
-  Specify application or application-set name for rule match.
+  Application or application-set name to match.
 - **destination_port** (Optional, Set of String)
-  List of destination port for rule match.
+  Destination port to match.
   Format need to be `x` or `x to y`.
 - **protocol** (Optional, Set of String)
-  IP Protocol for rule match.
+  IP Protocol to match.
 - **source_address** (Optional, Set of String)
-  List of CIDR source address for rule match.
+  CIDR source address to match.
 - **source_address_name** (Optional, Set of String)
-  List of source address from address book for rule match.
+  Source address from address book to match.
 - **then** (Required, Block)
   Declare `then` action.
   - **type** (Required, String)
     Type of destination nat.
     Need to be `pool` or `off`
   - **pool** (Optional, String)
-    Name of nat destination pool when type pool
+    Name of destination nat pool when type is pool.

 ## Attributes Reference